 When it comes to networking, there is probably nothing that cannot be done with Linux.
-Linux is used to build all sorts of networking systems and appliances, including firewalls, routers, name servers, NAS (Network Attached Storage) boxes and on and on.
+Linux is used to build all sorts of networking systems and appliances, including firewalls, routers, name servers, network-attached storage (NAS) boxes and on and on.

 Just as the subject of networking is vast, so are the number of commands that can be used to configure and control it.
 We will focus our attention on just a few of the most frequently used ones.
 The commands chosen for examination include those used to monitor networks and those used to transfer files.
 In addition, we are going to explore the SSh program that is used to perform remote logins.
-This chapter will cover:
+This chapter will cover the following commands:

-- ping Send an ICMP ECHO_REQUEST to network hosts - traceroute Print the route packets trace to a network host - netstat Print network connections, routing tables, interface statistics, masquerade connections, and multicast memberships - ftp Internet file transfer program - wget Non-interactive network downloader - ssh OpenSSH SSH client (remote login program)
+- ping Send an ICMP ECHO_REQUEST to network hosts - traceroute Print the route packets trace to a network host - ip Show / manipulate routing, devices, policy routing and tunnels - netstat Print network connections, routing tables, interface statistics, masquerade connections, and multicast memberships - ftp Internet file transfer program - wget Non-interactive network downloader - ssh OpenSSH SSH client (remote login program)